The Art of Body Language: Communicating Without Words

 Using the Schwartz Wheel, I created focused assessments targeting each of the learning goals:

-1. Formative assessment for Discernment -- Noticing: Assessing students' ability to identify and recognize different poses and gestures displayed by public speakers.
+1. Formative assessment for Discernment -- Noticing: Assess students' ability to identify and recognize different poses and gestures displayed by public speakers.

-2. Formative assessment for Explanation -- Inference: Evaluating students' capability to interpret the meanings behind different gestures and connect them to their own content.
+2. Formative assessment for Explanation -- Inference: Evaluate students' capability to interpret the meanings behind different gestures and connect them to their own content.

-3. Formative explanation for Attitude -- Manner: Measuring the extent to which students exhibit confident manners in using body language
+3. Formative explanation for Attitude -- Manner: Measure the extent to which students exhibit confident manners in using body language

 4. Summative explanation for Skill -- Performance: An overall evaluation of students' proficiency in applying their knowledge of appropriate body language during formal presentations